 NANCY & DON CARTER CAMPUS

 That critical turning point in Jewish life from childhood to adulthood comes at age 13.
 A son or daughter transitions from learning to be responsible to being responsible, able to take part in the obligations of becoming part of the Jewish community.
 At this juncture of their religious education, they will learn how to read and chant from the Torah, teach Torah, engage in mitzvah projects and be prepared to assist in leading the congregation in the essential parts of the worship service.
-Our students meet with our Religious School Director and Rabbi individually for tutoring and Torah study.
+Our students meet with our Religious School Director, Cantorial Soloist and Rabbis individually for tutoring and Torah study.

 In addition to study, service to the community is encouraged and we work together with you and your child to determine an appropriate commitment that’s based on their interests and abilities.
 The aim is to enrich their knowledge of Judaism and embrace its teachings, earning the title of Bar or Bat Mitzvah.